egberts/egberts.github.io-src/content/articles/openssl-conf-by-section.md

 `private_key`, file specification to a file containing the CA private key in PEM format; `-keyfile` CLI overrides this setting, [ca]
 `serial`, file specification to a file containing the current serial number text file; `-create-serial` can reset this; `-rand_serial` ignores this file., [ca]
-`crl`, file specification to a file containing the current CRL PEM file, [ca] `crlnumber`, file specification to a file containing the base 10 number for serial number to the CRL certificateion, [ca] `oid_file`, file specficiation to a file containing the OIDs; uses `$ENV::HOME/.oid` file as a default?, [default,ca] [/jtable]
+`crl`, file specification to a file containing the current CRL PEM file, [ca] `crlnumber`, file specification to a file containing the base 10 number for serial number to the CRL certification, [ca] `oid_file`, file specification to a file containing the OIDs; uses `$ENV::HOME/.oid` file as a default?, [default,ca] [/jtable]

 Attributes options within [ca]